Aussie Arnold scores on Toulouse return in Brive rout

 Uncapped Arnold, 32, was sent off for a dangerous tackle in last month's win at Pau and opened his account for the season just before the break at Stade Amedee Domenech.

-The win sent the record 21-time champions 10 points clear of second-placed Toulon at the top of the table.
+The win sent the record 21-time French champions 10 points clear of second-placed Stade Francais at the top of the table.

+Following their fifth loss in seven games former European champions Brive sacked head coach Jeremy Davidson, after the ex-Ireland lock had been at the helm since 2018.

 The visitors led 14-0 at half-time as ex-Brumbies forward Arnold followed World Rugby player of the year Antoine Dupont in scoring.